What kinds of skills and competencies do cybersecurity professionals need to be successful?

-Upon completion of their academic and internship requirements, graduates of Champlain College's undergraduate Computer Networking & Cybersecurity Program will:
+Upon completion of their academic requirements, graduates of Champlain College's undergraduate Computer Networking & Cybersecurity program will be able to:

 - explain the concepts of confidentiality, availability, and integrity (CIA) in context of Information Assurance; articulate the threats to CIA and be able to analyze a given architecture, discern vulnerabilities, and recommend physical, logical, or administrative controls to mitigate the threat; (Cybersecurity Fundamentals—Theory)

 - demonstrate expertise in configuring host and network level technical security controls, to include host firewalls, user access controls, host logging, network filtering, intrusion detection, and prevention and encryption at all levels; (Managing Security—Applied)